sparkflows/sparkflows-processors/docs/08-Machine-Learning/06-ML-Sklearn/Classification/random-forest-classifier.rst

         - Whether to use out-of-bag samples to estimate the generalization accuracy.
       * - random_state
         - RandomState
         - Default value is None
       * - warm_start
         - WarmStart
         - When set to True, the existing trained trees in the model are reused and additional trees are added to the ensemble.
 This can save time when incrementally increasing the number of trees in the model.
-      * - path
-        - Save Confusion Matrix Path
-        - Save Confusion Matrix
       * - confusionMatrix
         - Confusion Matrix
+        -
       * - output_confusion_matrix_chart
         - Output Confusion Matrix Chart
         - whether to display confusion matrix chart.